 Most Likely To Upset: Sweden’s The Square by Ruben Ostlund.

-I do not have any basis for the documentary features so I won’t make any predictions for said categories.
+I don’t have any basis for the documentary features, so I won’t make any predictions for those categories.

 The Dixie Chicks once asked the questions – who’s never left home?
 Who’s never struck out?
 I think that most of the time, it’ll come to a point in our lives that we are ‘Lady Bird.’
 I said that because when we’re young, there’s always this feeling that our world is too small for us, that we wanted to explore what life has to offer, what this world is waiting to show us.
 We want something so much that we persevere to get them.
 Sometimes doing things that we didn’t think was wrong when we did it and ended up regretting but at the end of the day, we have this sense of fulfilment.